Image

 • Participate in spiritual and cultural activities, peer mentoring, and networking activities with fellow Native American and Alaska Native college students.

-• Attend an orientation week at the start of the summer, as well as the 2023 UBRP Ethics Retreat at Biosphere 2 in June.
+• Attend a full-day orientation session on May 18, 2026, as well as the 2-day UBRP Ethics Retreat at Biosphere 2 in June 2026.

-• Present a poster of their research at the UBRP Conference in January 2024.
+• Present a poster of their research at the Annual UBRP Conference in January 2027.

 Eligibility: